nas5w/svelte-dark/README.md

 ## Install

-Find the "Svelte Dark" theme in the VS Code Plugin Library
+1. Search for the "Svelte Dark" theme in the VS Code Extensions Library.
+2. Click "Install"
+3. Done!

+## Star on Github

+Find and star the [repo on github here](https://github.com/nas5w/svelte-dark).

 ## License